Lydia Donohue

 • About

-I am a Research Council-funded PhD researcher in the University of Manchester's Department of Social Anthropology, with an academic interest in the hidden histories preserved in textiles.
+I am a Research Council-funded PhD researcher in the University of Manchester's Department of Social Anthropology and the Granada Centre for Visual Anthropology, with an academic interest in the hidden histories preserved in textiles.
 In 2023, I received the Brenda M King Award for critical writing in textiles for my essay 'The Sewing Box: a portrait chronicle' from The Textile Society.

 As a researcher, I am drawn to everyday practices, anthropological discourses around the domestic, ‘homemaking’ and the hidden histories of ‘mundane’ objects.
-Woven throughout these themes is my interest in creative methodologies, examining dynamic ways of showing ethnographic fieldwork and anthropological knowledge.
-Combined with a personal experience and experimentation with craft making, I work from within the touching, feeling, haptic side of visual anthropology, exploring textiles as both the object of research and as a means of inquiry.
+Woven throughout these themes is my interest in creative methodologies that examine dynamic ways of presenting ethnographic fieldwork and anthropological knowledge.
+Drawing on personal experience and experimentation with craft-making, I work from the tactile, haptic side of visual anthropology, exploring textiles as both the object of research and a means of enquiry.

 BIO